emlun/USB-Rubber-Ducky/Encoder/BNF.md

-DuckyScript BNF
+DuckyScript v1.0.0 BNF
 ===

-Backus-Naur Form grammar for DuckyScript.
+Backus-Naur Form grammar for DuckyScript version 1.0.0.

 This is not an LL(1) grammar since the `StringLit`, `IntLit` and `KeyName` classes overlap.